loopsocial/firework_sdk_official/README.md

                 }
             }
         })
-    }

-If you are using view_pager and PagerAdapter, you can inflate your view hierarchy that contains videoview and set video to be played using setVideo method of VideoView.
+If you are using ViewPager and PagerAdapter, you can inflate your view hierarchy that contains videoview and set video to be played using setVideo method of VideoView.
 Please refer to example below.
-This will look different, depending on your view hierarchy.
+This will looks different, depending on your view hierarchy.

 	override fun instantiateItem(collection: ViewGroup, position: Int): Any {
         	val video = videoList[position]
         	val inflater = LayoutInflater.from(context)
-        	val layout = inflater.inflate(R.layout.playbackview_item, collection, false) as ViewGroup

-        	val videoView = if(layout.childCount > 0) layout.getChildAt(0) as VideoView else null
+        	val layout = inflater.inflate(R.layout.playbackview_item, collection, false) as ViewGroup val videoView = if(layout.childCount > 0) layout.getChildAt(0) as VideoView else null

         	videoView?.apply {